sfschen/velocileptors/README.md

 The core rsd modules are distributed into two directories, one for the LPT theory and one for the EPT theory (plus supporting routines in the Utils directory).
-Running the EPT version of the above simply requires substituting the "LPT" for "EPT."
+Running the EPT version of the above simply requires substituting the "LPT" for "EPT" in the import statement.
 See the READMEs in those directories for more information.

 For the most common case of computing the redshift-space power spectrum